33 No‑Microwave Work Lunches That Won’t Make You Feel Like You’ve Given Up

 15) Shrimp Avocado Salad

-Shrimp is one of the easiest proteins to buy, prepare, and pack, and tastes great cold.
-I mix it with avocado, cucumber, cilantro, and a limey dressing that gives off a beachy vibe (without the sand).
-If you plan to eat it later, keep the avocado separate.
-You can mix it in at lunch.
+For me, it’s easy to buy, prepare, pack and eat shrimp, which is a protein that tastes good even when cold.
+I prepare some shrimp and mix it with avocado, cucumber, cilantro, and a zesty lime dressing.
+If you’re eating it later, keep the avocado separate and mix it in at lunch.
 This is bright and light and still has lunch vibes and not “a snack that got promoted.”

 16) Niçoise-Style Salad